suggap

 Menace II Society

-Menace II Society (pronounced Menace to Society) is a 1993 American teen drama film directed by the Hughes Brothers in their directorial debut.
-The film is set in Watts and Crenshaw neighborhoods of Los Angeles, and follows the life of Caine Lawson (Tyrin Turner) and his close friends.
-It gained notoriety for its scenes of violence, profanity, and drug-related content, and also received critical acclaim for the performances of Turner, Jada Pinkett, and Larenz Tate, the direction, and its realistic portrayal of urban violence and powerful underlying messages.
+Menace II Society is a 1993 American teen crime drama film directed by the Hughes brothers in their directorial debut.
+Set in the Watts and Crenshaw neighborhoods of Los Angeles, the film follows the life of Caine Lawson (Tyrin Turner) as he struggles with the realities of his gang affiliation and inner-city life with his close friends.
+The film gained notoriety for its scenes of violence, profanity and drug-related content, but received critical acclaim for the performances of Turner, Jada Pinkett (in her film debut) and Larenz Tate, its direction, and its realistic portrayal of urban violence and powerful underlying messages.

 Plot

-Caine Lawson and his best friend Kevin "O-Dog" Anderson enter a liquor store to buy some malt liquor, where a Korean cashier and his wife rush them to pay for their drinks and leave, suspecting that they might be trying to steal something.
-After their purchase, the cashier insults and provokes O-Dog by saying, "I feel sorry for your mother."
-Consequently, O-Dog argues with him, fatally shoots both the cashier and his wife, takes the surveillance tape, robs the clerk's wallet and the cash register, and flees with Caine.
+Kaydee "Caine" Lawson and his best friend Kevin "O-Dog" Anderson enter a liquor store to buy some malt liquor, but a Korean cashier and his wife suspiciously pressure them to purchase their drinks.
+As they depart, the cashier inadvertently insults O-Dog by remarking, "I feel sorry for your mother."
+Enraged, O-Dog murders him and his wife.
+He subsequently purloins the surveillance tape, loots both the cashier's wallet and the cash register, and escapes with Caine.